Local & Legendary: Maine in the Civil War Grants

 Expectations for Local Teams

 Successfully completing the program requires a significant commitment of time and effort by your local team.
 Local teams will be expected to meet formally at least once a month to plan and monitor project activities and to get together regularly as needed throughout the program year to complete program activities.
-One representative from each partnering organization is required to attend the mandatory project orientation at Bowdoin College in Brunswick, July 15-17, 2013, and a mid-year training at MHS in Portland in January 2014 (actual date TBD).
+One representative from each partnering organization is required to attend the mandatory project orientation at Bowdoin College in Brunswick, Summer 2014 (dates TBA), and a mid-year training in January 2015 (date TBA).
 Each partner is expected to contribute to the team and remain engaged throughout the program year.
 Team members must be prepared to participate in a series of program evaluation interviews prior to beginning the project, during the project, and upon completion of the project.
 Not every team will be chosen for this process necessarily, but all teams must be willing to participate if selected.
 Please discuss these expectations as a team prior to applying and contact program staff with any questions.

 Benefits of Participation